-About RCA’s Medical Device Services
+About RCA’s Medical Device Consulting Services

 Our team of over 500 industry experts — including former FDA officials and other leaders in the field of medical device regulation — will work with your company to create a quality assurance and regulatory compliance approach tailored to your products and regulatory needs.
-RCA works with both international Fortune 100 companies and small local start-ups, as well as law firms requesting remediation for warning letters, 483’s, import bans or consent decrees.
+RCA works with both international Fortune 100 companies and small local start-ups, as well as law firms requesting remediation for warning letters, 483’s, import bans, or consent decrees.

 For medical device manufacturers, technology can be a double-edged sword.
 The innovative technologies that elevate the quality of life for patients can also be used to potentially undermine the organization using the device.
 The consequences can affect the device itself if we do not implement good IoT cybersecurity and FDA cybersecurity protocols.
-At Regulatory Compliance Associates Inc.®, we offer a wide variety of services for medical devices security to help ensure that your product is protected from cyber-attacks.
+At Regulatory Compliance Associates Inc.®, we offer a wide variety of services for medical device security to help ensure that your product is protected from cyber-attacks.

 With a well-planned design, along with full visibility of product development and the supply chain, RCA can help strengthen your device’s cybersecurity posture throughout.
 We partner with medical device companies for the entire life cycle, including from the development of your product to the regulatory submission to your notified body.

 Regulatory affairs is Regulatory Compliance Associates® Inc.’s backbone, and we handle more submissions in a month than many manufacturers do in a lifetime.
-We have experience working with the FDA, global regulatory bodies and / or agencies, and notified bodies worldwide.
+We have experience working with the FDA, global regulatory bodies and/or agencies, and notified bodies worldwide.
 Therefore, you can count on us for in-depth and up-to-date insights which increase speed-to-market.